pohjus/common-course-assets/exercise-points-guidelines.md

 - If you have a **valid reason** (e.g., doctor’s appointment) for missing a lecture, **notify the teacher** **before the lecture begins**.
   - This allows you to submit your assignment **remotely**.
+- Your own holiday trips for example is not a valid reason for skipping classes.
+- You cannot be more than 30% away of the classes.

 ---